The proposed extent of the known universe = 1 light exachi, or roughly 8.4 million parsecs (27.4 billion years).

-The ancient Chinese, Egyptian, and Hawaiian cultures, all independently derived base-ten systems of time and calendar reckoning.
+The ancient Chinese, Egyptian, Greek and Hawaiian cultures, all independently derived base-ten systems of time and calendar reckoning.

 In the late 1700’s the Revolutionary French Republicans also created a decimal calendar and time systems to go with their other metric innovations of mass, distance, volume and temerature.

 In the late 1800’s, English astronomer John Herschel – son of William Herschel, discoverer of Uranus – began using the decimal fraction of the JulianDay to time-stamp his nightly observations.

 In the late 1900’s, amid a flurry of Y2K interest in time by such intrepid tree-octopus hunters as Lyle Zapato, ground-breaking Dutch Digital Media Theorist Geert Lovink, even Swiss toy-watch manufacturer SWATCH briefly tested the waters, peddling a colorful array of plastic watches that displayed a decimal fraction of the day called ‘beats’.
 Hurray Nicholas Negroponte.
 His brother John was a central american thug in the Reagan administration.
 Say what you will about the Negroponte boys, but they are not underachievers — and you can’t pick your brothers.

 Call it what you will — Chinese ke; French cés; Hawaiian kaukani pana, beats, grands, measures, cycles, or simply a ‘kilo of time’, have been around all along.
 Quietly in the background, decimal time systems have never stopped.
 In fact, they have been ticking all along.
 Today J2000.0, is the decimal date & time-code used in high-eschlon satellite and mission control applications.